slychief/talks_and_tutorials/content/2018-09-06_Data_Science_Summer_School_Uni_Vienna/README.md

 # Abstract

-This is an introduction to Music Information Retrieval (MIR) ...
+This is an introduction to Music Information Retrieval (MIR) and audio anlysis in general.
+The first part of the tutorial - an introduction to MIR - will be presented using the provided slide-deck.
+The second part introduces to basics of audio processing in Python.
+In Part 3 deep learning approaches to music classification tasks are presented.

 # Tutorial Outline